Fischer-L/FirefoxTech/Switch_Selected_Tab.md

     ```

     - `updateDisplay` of the tab switcher
-      - Switch to and make the requested tab visible.
-See Section: -moz-deck and -moz-stack
+      - Switch to the requested tab visible.
+This makes other tabs' frames not being rendered.
+        If wanted to render multiple tabs' frames at the same time, would need `display: -moz-stack`.
+        See Section: -moz-deck and -moz-stack.
         ```js
         // If the display of `<tabpanels>` is `-moz-deck`(by default),
-        // updating the "selectedIndex" attirbute would switch to the visible tab tabPanel.setAttribute("selectedIndex", index);
+        // updating the "selectedIndex" attirbute would switch to and make the requested tab visible tabPanel.setAttribute("selectedIndex", index);
         ```